top of page

 Come Visit

-In the meantime, you can schedule a tour of the farm’s historic buildings and surrounding areas with the Johnson County Historical Society.
-Please contact their Executive Director, Alexandra McKendree:
+You may request a guided tour of the farm’s historic buildings and surrounding areas with the Johnson County Historical Society.
+Check out our Tours page to learn how.

 Get In Touch